-The percentage contributions to sound energy density from different vessel categories in Europe are ranked from the largest to the lowest contribution:
+The percentage contributions to sound energy density (averaged over all hindcast years) from different vessel categories in Europe are ranked from the largest to the lowest contribution:

-- At 63 Hz, TGC (about 65 %), CAR (about 30 %), RRO, CON, PAS vessels (about 5 % for all three categories combined). - At 125 Hz, CAR, RRO, CON (about 30 % for each category), CON and PAS (about 5 % for both categories combined).
+- At 63 Hz, CAR (66 %), TGC (18 %), RRO (10 %), CON (6 %), and PAS vessels (less than 1 %). - At 125 Hz, CAR (44 %), RRO (38 %), TGC (13 %), CON (4%), and PAS vessels (1 %).

 Temporal changes in the forecast sound energy density depend on the scenario being considered, with differences between regions and ship types also observed.
 While under the URN scenario the sound energy density decreased consistently over time compared to BAU for all regions and ship types, this was not observed for the GHG scenario.
-In this case, the sound energy density for the whole of Europe increased up to 2050 when considering all vessels together, with this effect predominantly caused by TGC vessels, as well as a smaller contribution from CON vessels.
-For U&G - considered the most realistic scenario - the sound energy density for all vessels across the whole of Europe decreased over time, although TGC showed increases in certain regions (particularly the North Sea), mainly in 2030 and 2040.
+In this case, the sound energy density for the whole of Europe decreased by less than under the URN and U&G scenarios up to 2050 when considering all vessels together.
+This increase was predominantly caused by TGC vessels, which exhibited increases in sound energy density for all regions and years, as well as by a smaller contribution from CON vessels.
+For U&G, which is considered the most realistic scenario, the sound energy density for all vessels across the whole of Europe decreased over time, although TGC showed increases in certain regions and mainly in 2030 and 2040.

 The contrasting forecast results between regions and ship types can be attributed to differences in the input data used in the source level modelling.
-Parameters including vessel age, operating speed and propeller efficiency contribute to the effectiveness of each of the mitigation measures.
+Parameters including vessel age, operating speed, and propeller efficiency contribute to the effectiveness of each of the mitigation measures.
 This, together with the penetration rates adopted for each ship type under the three mitigation scenarios, determines the magnitude and direction of the changes in sound energy density.
-More specifically, the increases in sound energy density for TGC result from a larger average increase in source level due to the More Efficient Propeller measure than for other ship types, with other measures providing insufficient mitigation effect to compensate for this increase.
-While this was observed for all forecast years under the GHG scenario, in the U&G scenario, following an initial increase, the sound energy density decreases for the later forecast years as an increasing proportion of vessels are equipped with a Quieter Propeller rather than a More Efficient Propeller.
+More specifically, the increases in sound energy density for TGC result from a larger average increase in source level due to the More Efficient Propeller measure than for other ship types, while at the same time other measures provide insufficient mitigation effect to compensate for this increase.
+While this was observed for all forecast years under the GHG scenario, in the U&G scenario showed different results.
+Following an initial increase, the U&G sound energy density decreases for the later forecast years because an increasing proportion of vessels are equipped with a Quieter Propeller rather than a More Efficient Propeller.

-Comparing NAVISON results with other ship sound mapping projects in Europe, such as BIAS, HELCOM BLUES/HOLAS 3, and JOMOPANS, presents a challenge due to the use of different metrics, specifically arithmetic mean versus median.
-The 90th percentile maps of JOMOPANS are more similar to the arithmetic mean based on the results of NAVISON, while the 50th percentile (median) maps of JOMOPANS appear lower than the NAVISON maps (arithmetic mean).
+Comparing NAVISON results with other ship sound mapping projects in Europe (such as BIAS, HELCOM BLUES/HOLAS 3, and JOMOPANS) presents a challenge due to the use of different metrics, specifically arithmetic mean versus median.